roadt/scrapymongo/README.md

 scrapymongo
 ===========

-A simple mongo pipeline for scrapy framework.
+Several mongo component for scrapy framework.

+# Features
+	* Mongo Pipeline with Foreign key support
+	* Monog HttpCache Storage

 # Design

+## MongoPipeline
   * each item type  is mapped to a collection. collection name come from class of Item.
   * each item is a record of the collection above. with new generated id. and a 'key' property, whose value is unique for every scrapped item. the item class have to ensure the value of key exists.
   * foregin key support. in Item defind fk field, pipeline will calculate the fk_id ('type'+'_id') Field({ 'fk' : True }) Field({'fk': {'type':'class_name','key':'key_in_type_in_the_left'}})

+## MongoCacheStorage

 # Settings options

 	MONGO_PIPELINE_HOST  - mongo host, defualt is 'localhost'